verterain/Basketball-reference-scraper/README.md

 \path\> py main.py 'Player Name'

 Plans for the future:
-  - Create player_id table that will store all player names and id's as a primary key so we can join tables and compare performances of multiple players on desired conditions
   - Updating tables, so the script inserts latest performance if table of last 5 games for a specific player already exists; instead of overwriting previous 5 games with new 5 games, we append the table with additional rows (maybe based on the date column?)